FOLLOW US

 Advertisement

 Once the sun sets across Oahu, there is a thriving nightlife, with great options for pau hana (also known as happy hour), live music, and restaurant selections with a wide array of cultural and international cuisines.
 Weekend crowds usually start their evenings at a local restaurant, then hit the clubs at around 9:30 p.m.
 Bar-hopping is difficult without transportation, but cab services and rideshares are readily available.
 Chinatown near downtown Honolulu offers numerous nightclub choices.
-Visitors can attend authentic luaus in Waikiki that not only offer delicious local cuisine but also cultural entertainment such as fire dancers.
+Visitors can attend authentic luaus in Waikiki that not only offer delicious local cuisine but also cultural entertainment, such as fire dancers.
 Families will enjoy the twilight tour at the Honolulu Zoo or the Friday night fireworks show at the Hilton Hawaiian Village.

 Advertisement

 Oahu is one of the top romantic spots in the world.
-Whether a couple’s idea of romance is a simple stroll on the beach, a plush spa retreat, or a sunset cruise with a seven-course dining experience, there is no shortage of choices available to plan a memorable getaway.
+Whether a couple's idea of romance is a simple stroll on the beach, a plush spa retreat, or a sunset cruise with a seven-course dining experience, there is no shortage of choices available to plan a memorable getaway.
 Enjoy a beautiful coastline on horseback or kayak with a significant other to Moku Nui island off of Lanikai Beach.
-Try renting a three-speed bicycle from any of the docking stations located around Honolulu and explore the city together.
+Try renting a three-speed bicycle from any docking stations around Honolulu and explore the city together.

 Advertisement

-10Aloha Stadium Swap Meet
+10 Aloha Stadium Swap Meet

 Visit the Aloha Stadium Swap Meet in Honolulu, the largest open-air market in Hawaii, for an extraordinary shopping experience.
 The swap meet features more than 400 local vendors, artists, designers, and crafters.
 Visitors will find handcrafted souvenirs, authentic Hawaiian musical instruments, freshwater pearl jewelry, and casual Hawaiian apparel every Wednesday, Saturday, and Sunday.
 Located about 30 minutes from Waikiki, visitors can catch the Purple Line Trolley to get there, then get off at Aloha Stadium.
 Locals recommend bringing cash because not all vendors accept credit cards.